Generate Software User Personas

 Frequently Asked Questions

-The negative persona defines who you're NOT building for.
-"We're not building for enterprise IT teams" eliminates SSO, audit logs, and role-based access from your MVP.
-Without a negative persona, every feature request sounds reasonable.
-The same logic at feature level lives in Feature Prioritization.
+Because without one, every feature request sounds reasonable.
+"We're not building for enterprise IT teams" eliminates SSO, audit logs, and role-based access from scope — weeks of work, gone.
+The agent will push back if you resist naming one.
+The same scope-control logic at feature level lives in Feature Priorities.

 They're hypotheses, not facts.
-The tool flags when personas are assumption-based and recommends validating with 3-5 user interviews.
-But hypothesis-level personas that change what you build are better than no user model at all.
-The numbers behind the personas come from Market Sizing.
+The agent flags assumption-only personas and tells you to validate with 3-5 user interviews.
+A hypothesis that changes what you build next week still beats no user model at all.
+The market context behind the personas lives in Market & Distribution.

 Where To Next